-- log in to https://lta.lofar.eu/ - click BROWSE PROJECTS in the top menu - use the 'search' button to select the project and go to the search page - use the 'show data' button to select the project and to show all data in it - click on the project name to view the project details.
+- log in to https://lta.lofar.eu/ - click BROWSE PROJECTS in the top menu - at this level membership can be checked, with the first column showing if you are a member of the project or for finding public projects.
+Available options are: - use the 'search' button to select the project and go to the search page - use the 'show data' button to select the project and to show all data in it - click on the project name to view the project details.